JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/download4.png" %}

+Download does not timeout even with large files because we are continuously streaming the file content to the user.

 You can test the above code by running the following curl command against your deployed App Service:

 ```bash